 Download the Trademark Screening Checklist

-Use this quick and easy guide to help you decide whether a trademark you plan to use is already being used by someone else or if it will cause consumer confusion.
+Use this quick and easy checklist to help you decide whether a trademark you plan to use is already being used by someone else or if it will cause consumer confusion.

 What are trademarks?